 What is the Difference Between Heat Exhaustion and Heatstroke?

-According to the CDC (Center for Disease Control), 600 people die each year from extreme heat in the United States.
+According to the CDC (Center for Disease Control), more than 600 people die each year from extreme heat in the United States.
 That’s more than any other weather events (tornadoes, hurricanes, flooding, lightning) combined.
 But unlike other weather events, heat-related deaths and illnesses can be prevented.

 As temperatures start to rise, consider these preventative tips to keep the body cool: